 Before a company is struck off, it needs to be legally closed by:

-Quality Company Formations offer a full Company Dissolution Service for only £49.99 plus VAT.
-All you need to do is electronically sign the application to dissolve and we will do the rest, which includes paying the Companies House fee of £10.00, filing the DSO1 form and preparing a board resolution to approve the dissolution.
+Quality Company Formations offers a full Company Dissolution Service for only £69.99 plus VAT.
+All you need to do is electronically sign the application to dissolve your company – we will do the rest, which includes paying the Companies House fee of £10.00, filing form DSO1, and preparing a board resolution to approve the dissolution.

 If your application is accepted, a notice will be put in your local Gazette.
 This invites any interested parties to object.
 Assuming this doesn’t happen, there will be a second notice, two to three months later, announcing that the company has been dissolved.